Pie1722/Pie1722/README.md

 ## Hi there 👋 I am Aravind

-- "Speciality" - Destroying stuffs and reverse engineering.
+- 'Speciality' - Destroying stuffs and reverse engineering.
 - Love for electronics and embedded systems.
 ---
 ## Stats: